Soccsksargen: Economy

 The region contributes to the national GDP with 2.6% with 5% growth compared to 2016.
-18.3% of Mindanao Gross Regional Domestic Product (GRDP).
+It accounts for 18.3% of Mindanao gross regional domestic product (GRDP).

-In the most recent contest during the 2024 Philippine Coffee Quality Competition, it showcased Region 12's development as a dominant force in coffee quality.
-Renowned for its superb beans, the region wowed both enthusiasts and experts with its distinct flavors, superior farming techniques, and commitment to quality.
-The event demonstrated Region 12's ability to produce coffee that stands out in both national and international markets, establishing its position as a premier producer of high-quality coffee.
-This newfound reputation promises to raise the region's prominence in the coffee industry, attracting more buyers and lovers from around the world.
+The 2024 Philippine Coffee Quality Competition showcased Region 12's development as a dominant force in coffee quality.
+The event demonstrated Region 12's ability to produce coffee that stands out in both national and international markets.
+This newfound reputation may raise the region's prominence in the coffee industry, attracting more buyers from around the world.